 Guardianship requires the filing of a petition, a court hearing, and possibly accountings to the court.
 It is a process, and

-one with which Ruth Allen Law is familiar, having participated in guardianship hearings for over 10 years.
+one with which the attorneys at The Walls Law Group are familiar; Ms. Allen has participated in guardianship hearings monthly for over 10 years.

 Guardianship is the appointment of someone by the court to assist a person who is not in a position to manage their affairs, either physically and/or mentally.
 In North Carolina, it is unfortunately called adjudication of incompetence.
 State law defines incompetence as an adult who does not have capacity to manage his own affairs, or to make or communicate important decisions.
 Often this is a result of mental illness, dementia, an accident or stroke, or some condition that causes that person to lose the ability to handle the general business of life.